VoxeLibre/VoxeLibre/README.md

 The textures, unless otherwise noted, are based on the Pixel Perfection resource pack for Minecraft 1.11, authored by XSSheep.
 Most textures are verbatim copies, while some textures have been changed or redone from scratch.
-Unless otherwise noted, the license of all textures is CC BY-SA 3.0.
 Source: <https://www.planetminecraft.com/texture_pack/131pixel-perfection/>

 MineClone 2 is currently in the processs of changing all the textures.